For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What we like most about musicMagpie: It's free!
 Any postal costs to send your items to them are covered by musicMagpie, so you've zero expenses to fork out.

-Extra tip: Before you sell anything on to musicMagpie, check out how much your item is going for on sites like eBay.
+Extra tip: Before you sell anything to musicMagpie, check out how much your item is going for on sites like eBay.
 You might find you'll make more selling on eBay despite musicMagpie's free postage policy.

 Get Music Magpie »